 Yes, you do!
 Hiring a personal injury attorney to represent you after you’ve been hurt is the first step to protecting your rights, your family, and your future.
-At Mezrano Law Firm, we handle all of the details so that you can focus on getting medical treatments, and recovering from your injuries.
+At Mezrano Law Firm, we handle all of the details so that you can focus on getting medical treatments and recovering from your injuries.
 Our team:

 We have found that, in some cases, our willingness to try cases in court can help our clients reach a more just and fair settlement.
 If you’re happy, then we’re happy.
-But if a settlement is unjust, or if we believe that you have a better chance at a recovery if you go before a jury, we will help prepare you for that, too.
-We can discuss your options, and help you choose the best path forward.
+But if a settlement is unjust, or if we believe that you have a better chance at recovery if you go before a jury, we will help prepare you for that, too.
+We can discuss your options and help you choose the best path forward.

 At Mezrano Law Firm, we take our cases on contingency.
 That means if you don’t win, we don’t get paid.

 After you win your case, we take our fees and costs from your final award.
 You never pay anything upfront and don’t have to worry about getting billed while still in negotiations.

 A few options are available if you cannot pay your medical bills until you receive your settlement.
 You can contact the provider of the care and ask whether there is a possibility for an extended payment plan or financial assistance; some providers will negotiate a lower bill or provide discounts if you pay up front.